Careers360 Logo

 Question:4

-Out of 18 points in a plane, no three are in the same line except five points which are collinear.
+Out of 18 points in a plane, no three are in the same line except five collinear points.
 Find the number of lines that can be formed joining the point.

 Answer: